-- Playing Belinda in "Nemesis," the short film I wrote about a Scrabble tournament, to be directed by Dawn Jones Redstone summer 2017.
+- *Now in post-Production!* Playing Belinda in "Nemesis," the short film I wrote about a Scrabble tournament, to be directed by Dawn Jones Redstone summer 2017.

 - Playing Ellen in Belfast Girls directed by Gemma Whelan at Corrib Theater, opening around Thanksgiving 2017 in Portland.